Kevin-shihello-world/Cut-Shortcut/README.md

-# Cut-Shortcut
+# Cut-Shortcut (Codes in this repository are maintaned so it would work properly)

 ##![](https://github.com/cszhangzhen/HGP-SL/blob/master/fig/model.png)

-This is a PyTorch implementation of the Cut-Shortcut algorithm, which
+This is a PyTorch implementation of the Cut-Shortcut algorithm
+Cut-shortcut: I consided GNN and other model may use wrong shortcut instead of really learned a good representation, so I add some random-projected target information to a projected matrix in my model and minimize the similarity between the output and the model without target information.My experiment shows it works and it is possible to adopt this

 ## Requirements
 * python3.6